meyermarcel/icm/docs/icm_validate.md

 For single line input a human-readable output is used.

 For multi line input CSV output is used.
-For example this is useful to scan data sets for possible transposition errors.
+For example this is useful to scan data sets for error-prone serial numbers.
 It is also possible to generate CSV data sets of random container numbers.

 Configuration for separators is generated first time you